dailystory/docs/articles/changelog/2021/march.md

 # DailyStory Product Updates for March 2021
+## March 14, 2021
+* Optimize task processing when queue is full
+* Optimize is in segment logic

 ## March 13, 2021
 * When saving an automation parent step relationships should be checked
 * previous page link on contact list is not working